gypsydave5/common-lisp-by-example/higher-order-functions.md

 ;; => (2 3 4)
 ```

-- When defining our own higher-order-functions we need to use `funcall`.
-This is because the first argument passed into our function is in the "value namespace" which means we cant just call it as if its a function.
-What `funcall` does is let us "lift" the function from the value namespace into the function namespace.
+- When defining our own higher order functions we need to use `funcall`.
+This
+is because the first argument passed into our function is in the "value namespace",
+which means we can't just call it as if it's a function.
+What `funcall` does is let
+us "lift" the function from the value namespace into the function namespace.